GearBots/Synced/README.md

 Here're some of the project's best features:

 *   User Authentication
-*   Implemented Youtube API ti search for songs
+*   Implemented Youtube API to search for songs
 *   Working YouTube to MP3 converter/downloader